bdeckard92/dupUT/02-Lesson-Plans/20-React/README.md

 ## Heads-Up

-During the next unit, you will build on React foundations, and guide students through application development using three-layer MERN architecture.
+* During the next unit, you will build on React foundations, and guide students through application development using three-layer MERN architecture.
 You will also introduce students to the GraphQL Playground and Apollo Server.
 If you are new to the GraphQL and the GraphQL Playground or Apollo Server, please refer to the Apollo Docs on GraphQL Playground and the [Apollo Docs on introduction to Apollo Server](https://www.apollographql.com/docs/apollo-server/).

->> Important: The GraphQL activities require a minimum npm version of 7.0.0 or greater.
+* The GraphQL activities require a minimum npm version of 7.0.0 or greater.
 Prior to class, please be sure to check your npm version and update if needed.
-Refer to the [NPM docs on updating to latest stable version.](https://docs.npmjs.com/try-the-latest-stable-version-of-npm).
+Refer to the [NPM docs on updating to latest stable version](https://docs.npmjs.com/try-the-latest-stable-version-of-npm).

+* React Router recently [upgraded to version 6](https://reactrouter.com/docs/en/v6/upgrading/v5#upgrade-to-react-router-v6) which includes breaking changes with `<Switch>`, `<Redirect>` and other elements.
+The content of Module 21 uses React Router version 5.
+To make sure that students can follow along with activities -- as currently written -- please instruct students to use this npm command to install React Router version 5: `npm install react-router-dom@5`.

+* Apollo Server recently migrated to Apollo Server 3.
+This major-version release impacts how Apollo Server interacts in an Express environment.
+Apollo Server 2 is currently used in the activities.
+For the Challenge, students **MUST** use the following script `npm install apollo-server-express@2.15.0` to follow the implementation used in class.
+Alternately, students can complete the Challenge using the latest version of Apollo Server.
+Please refer them to the [Apollo Server Docs on Migrating to Apollo Server 3](https://www.apollographql.com/docs/apollo-server/migration/#nodejs) and [Apollo Server Docs on Implementing Apollo Server Express with v3](https://www.apollographql.com/docs/apollo-server/integrations/middleware/#apollo-server-express).
+Note that Apollo Server 3 requires the use of `await server.start()` before calling `server.applyMiddleware`.

 ## Resources